paramulator/GettingAndCleaningData/CodeBook.md

 #### References to source data
 This [link] (http://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions) describes the source data in a bit more detail than does the project link.
 In particular it explains how magnitudes were calculate using the x, y, and z axis signals, how all of the features have been rescaled to fall in the interval [-1, 1], how to interpret the mean and standard deviation calculations that were performed, and what the units of measure are for each feature.

+There is an additional features_info.txt file contained in the source data that gives even more detail individual feature calculations.

 ***

 #### Converting feature labels to valid R variable names
 Features were given descriptive character strings that on their own could not be used as valid R variable names.
 Therefore, some transformations were applied to (1) remove special characters, (2) reduce everything to lower case, (3) eliminate spaces and (4) remove any duplicate occurances of "body" from the name.
 The resulting names are long and they certainly are not pretty, but see [here] for advice given regarding what not to do with the names.

+Examples:
-For example, this feature label: "tBodyAccJerk-mean()-Z" was converted to this variable name: "tbodyaccjerkmeanz".
+  + Feature label "tBodyAccJerk-mean()-Z" was converted to variable name: "tbodyaccjerkmeanz".
+  + Feature label "fBodyBodyGyroMag-std()" was converted to variable name "fbodygyromagstd".

 ***